 Egg Prep and Egg Recipes

 There are many ways to prepare eggs, and many of them are convenient for different reasons.
+For many folks following a Paleo or ketosis diet, they are practically a staple.
 One question many people have is whether or not it’s healthy to eat the yolk of an egg in addition to the egg whites.
 I personally recommend eating the entire egg, as most research supporting the positive results of egg consumption involves whole eggs.

 Whether you like them hard-boiled, scrambled, over easy, poached or anything in between, there are dozens of ways to make eggs interesting.
 For example, hard-boiled eggs can be prepared at the beginning of a week and packed as snacks or as part of meals throughout the week.